Verification Protocols with Sub-Linear Communication for Polynomial Matrix Operations: Conclusion and perspectives

 \section{Conclusion and perspectives}

-We have developed interactive certificates for a variety of problems concerning polynomial matrices.
+We have developed interactive protocols verifying a variety of problems concerning polynomial matrices.
 For rank, determinant, system solving, and matrix multiplication (\cref{sec:vspace}), these amount to evaluating at some random point(s) and reducing to field-based verifications.
 For row bases, saturation, normal forms, and kernel basis computations (\cref{sec:rowspace_normalforms,sec:saturation}), the verifications essentially reduce to testing row space membership of a single vector (\cref{sec:rowmem}) and testing that ranks are the expected ones.

 Our protocols are efficient.
 The volume of data exchanged in communications is roughly the size of a single row of the matrix.
 The time complexity for the Verifier is linear (or nearly-linear) in the size of the object being checked, and the time for the Prover is roughly the same as it would take to perform the computation being verified.